rybinaaaaa/food-chain-simulation/FoodChain/docs/README.md

 ## Functional requirements

 - **F1** <br/>
-  Main entities are located in the "core/party" package(exception: Product is located in the "core/product" package).
+  Main entities are located in the "Core/party" package(Exception: Product is located in the "Core/product" package).
 - **F2** <br/>
   Transition of a product is happening in the *publishPartyEvent* function, by looking for a customer, creating a payment and transaction and passing the product to the next party.
 Payment for the provided operation and product is processed in the *processPayment* function.
   Transactions are created in the *createTransaction* function.
 Mentioned functions are located in the *Channel* class.
-  There are 5 operations with a number of parameters, located in the *core/operation* package.
+  There are 5 operations with a number of parameters, located in the *Core/operation* package.
 - **F3** <br/>
   Transaction stores information about the product, party and conducted payment, from what hash is generated.
-  Transaction class is located in the  *core/transaction* package.
+  Transaction class is located in the  *Core/transaction* package.
 Transaction hash validity is checked by comparing generated hash to the stored one every time transaction is generated.
 List of conducted transactions is stored in a channel.
 - **F4** <br/>
   During the entire life cycle, the product retains a history of actions performed with it, which can be downloaded by downloading a report file.
 - **F5** <br/>
-  Channel is located in the *core/channel* package.
+  Channel is located in the *Core/channel* package.
 Each party has list of channels to send information to.
   Each party can subscribe on channels to receive information from, which is implemented using a *hashMap* that stores operations and parties subscribed on them.
 - **F6** <br/>